 A blog is a way to reach out to people and convert them to clients – known as inbound marketing or search engine marketing.

 Blogging will genuinely be beneficial to your business.

 Let’s look at more reasons to blog.

 Blogging for business will:

-- Support a website by providing Google with the quality content it craves.
+- Support a website by providing search engines with the quality content they crave.

 - Build a trusting audience and form relationships with strangers.

 - Develop a voice to influence an industry.

 - Provide valuable content to share across social media networks.